-For applicants who are successful, the IYSF committee may seek feedback from individuals or clubs as to the impact the funding has provided.
+For applicants who are successful, the IYSF committee will seek feedback from individuals or clubs as to the impact the funding has provided.

 Should the application be unsuccessful, applicants cannot re-apply for the same funding within one year from the date the application is rejected.
 Applicants can however re-apply with a proposal that differs significantly from the unsuccessful submission.

-As this is a charitable organisation, the committee has decided to waiver any right of appeal for unsuccessful applications.
+As this is a charitable organisation, decision of the committee are final and there is no right of appeal for unsuccessful applications.

 Certification / Liability

-In order for IYSF to process applications properly it is important that you ensure the details you have provided are true and correct at the time of processing.
-If details are provided whereby the application has been fraudulently, incorrectly or misleading material has been put forward, the application will be invalid and you will be liable to return any sums already paid out by IYSF, with any pending offer being formally withdrawn.
+In order for IYSF to process applications properly it is important that you ensure the details you have provided are true and correct and not misleading at the time of processing.
+If details provided in an application are found to have been fraudulent, incorrect or misleading in any material respect, the application will be invalid and you will be liable to return any sums already paid out by IYSF, with any pending offer being automatically withdrawn.

-If an individual is under 16, we require a parent or guardian to sign the application form to consent to the disclaimer as to the truthfulness of the information supplied and to the use of the information provided in accordance with the Data Protection Act 1998.
-We do not consider this as a common kind of “transaction" for an under 16 to enter into under the Age of Legal Capacity (Scotland) Act 1991.
+If an individual is under 16, we require a parent or guardian to sign the application form to consent to the disclaimer as to the truthfulness of the information supplied and to the use of the information provided in accordance with the Data Protection Legislation.
+IYSF does not consider the obtaining of funding from it to be a common kind of “transaction" for an under 16 to enter into under the Age of Legal Capacity (Scotland) Act 1991.
 “Transaction” includes the giving of any consent having legal effect under section 9(d) of the 1991 Act.